Reality Check: How Much House Can I Afford?

-To see if you will qualify for a mortgage, you can begin by calculating your DTI:
+To see if you’ll qualify for a mortgage, you can begin by calculating your DTI:

-DTI = Total Monthly Payments / Gross Monthly Income
+DTI = (Total Monthly Debt Payments / Gross Monthly Income) x 100

 - Divide your total monthly debts by your gross monthly income.
 Your gross monthly income is the amount of money you make each month before taxes and deductions.